 - First the establishment of a single National Housing Authority, removing from local authorities the role of “landlord”, ending waiting lists and the interference by local Councillors in the allocation of local authority housing units.

-- Unoccupied homes should then be made available through local estate agents for rental at market rates in the same way as for other private rental properties.
+- Unoccupied homes should then be made available through local estate agents for rental at controlled rates in the same way as for other private rental properties.
 This would allow prospective tenants to seek out accommodation in the area of their choice.

-- Those needing rent support would be assisted by the Dept of Social Welfare in the normal way in accordance with their income and needs.
+- Those needing rent support would then be assisted by the Dept of Social Welfare in the normal way in accordance with their income and needs.

 Many existing residential estates, both private and local authority, are no better than slums.
 These estates are a breeding ground for social problems, including family breakdown, crime, and unemployment.
 Its time to relocate the victims of these estates, and send in the bulldozers.
 Regenerating these estates, providing mixed affordable housing, building the schools and infrastructure needed to turn these into viable communities.

 There are empty houses in many parts of the country where there are schools and hospitals threatened with closure because of lack of demand for their services.
 Encouraging those on the waiting lists to relocate to these areas could help to solve the demographic imbalance, and the housing crisis.
 A comprehensive program including, housing, financial support, and community employment (if required).